malanski/malanski.github.io/index.md

 - Build Nextjs and Reactjs applications.
 - Access REST API with fetching, Axios and SWR.
 - Deploy, Commit, Pullrequest, Merge on Git, Github, Gitlab, Bitbucket, Heroku, Vercel.
-- Data Base: Select, Create, Read, Update and Delete.
+- Data Base: Create, Read, Update and Delete.
 - Use supersets like SCSS and TypeScript
 - To talk in public teaching adults, teenagers and childrens.
 - Develop images, animations, paintings using perspective, human proportion, light and shadow and realistic textures.